 It’s important to review your Medicare Part D plan annually during the Annual Enrollment Period.
 That’s because Medicare Part D plans change their formularies annually.
 Also, therapies change, new prescription drugs are released, and new medical information becomes available.
 In some instances, plans may also increase the copayment or coinsurance for a particular drug or offer a generic form that can lower your out-of-pocket costs.

-In Texas, the lowest monthly premium for a stand-alone Medicare Part D prescription drug plan is $6.90 (CMS).
-But the average basic monthly premium for standard Medicare Part D coverage is $33 in 2022 (CMS).
+In Texas, the lowest monthly premium for a stand-alone Medicare Part D prescription drug plan is $6.90.
+But the average basic monthly premium for standard Medicare Part D coverage is $31.50 in 2023, a 1.8% decrease from $32.08 in 2022.

 Along with the monthly premium, you’ll be responsible for out-of-pocket medication costs (copayments, coinsurance, deductible).